sirchia/camel-disruptor/README.md

 Use of Request Reply
 ---
-The Disruptor component supports using [Request Reply](http://camel.apache.org/request-reply.html), where the caller will wait for the [Async](http://camel.apache.org/async.html) route to complete.
+The Disruptor component supports using <a href="http://camel.apache.org/request-reply.html">Request Reply</a>, where the caller will wait for the <a href="http://camel.apache.org/async.html">Async</a> route to complete.
 For instance:

     from("mina:tcp://0.0.0.0:9876?textline=true&sync=true").to("disruptor:input");
     from("disruptor:input").to("bean:processInput").to("bean:createResponse");
 In the route above, we have a TCP listener on port 9876 that accepts incoming requests.
 The request is routed to the *disruptor:input* buffer.
-As it is a [Request Reply](http://camel.apache.org/request-reply.html) message, we wait for the response.
+As it is a <a href="http://camel.apache.org/request-reply.html">Request Reply</a> message, we wait for the response.
 When the consumer on the *disruptor:input* buffer is complete, it copies the response to the original message response.